 The natural world, heritage and culture explored through a systems lens.

-This is our journey of exploration, visiting coastal areas of the Mediterranean and Atlantic, studying the relationship between people with sea and inland waterways, both now and through history, with sea routes and development of trade and the transmission of ideas as well as the development of settlements and inland transport links, while appreciating the underwater seascapes with the community structures of plants and animals, observing their distribution, dynamics and behaviours, and ultimately the relationship between the natural environment and human systems, and the impact of stressors in each area and possible future scenarios.
+This is our journey of exploration, visiting coastal areas of the Mediterranean and Atlantic, studying the relationship between people with sea and inland waterways, both now and through history, with sea routes and development of trade and the transmission of ideas as well as the development of settlements and inland transport links, while appreciating the underwater seascapes with the community structures of plants and animals, observing their distribution, dynamics and behaviours, and ultimately the relationship between the natural environment and human systems, and the impact of stressors in each area, future scenarios, effectiveness of mitigations and emerging actuals.

 While travelling we advocate for the UN Sustainability Development Goals (SDG), promoting sustainability and resilience practices and ocean literacy, contributing what we are learning, who we have met and our experience in systems thinking, analysis, modelling and traceability at events, workshops, courses and round table sessions, in support of voluntary commitment for action made during the UN 2017 Ocean Conference for SDG 14 (Life Below Water) and related Goals.

 We see SDG’s along with the United Nations Convention Law of the Sea (UNCLOS) and Convention Biodiversity (CBD) and its regional implementations and allied initiatives such as MCR2030, forming a framework with common themes of protection, conservation and resilience while providing benefits to society, by taking a systems approach to the management of the inherent complexity.